Alignak-monitoring/alignak/doc/source/05_thebasics/statetypes.rst

 Service and Host Check Retries
 ===============================

-In order to prevent false alarms from transient problems, Shinken allows you to define how many times a service or host should be (re)checked before it is considered to have a "real" problem.
+In order to prevent false alarms from transient problems, Alignak allows you to define how many times a service or host should be (re)checked before it is considered to have a "real" problem.
 This is controlled by the max_check_attempts option in the host and service definitions.
 Understanding how hosts and services are (re)checked in order to determine if a real problem exists is important in understanding how state types work.

 Soft States